Extend Cortex XDR visibility into logs from Fortinet

 calculations, test the log sizes and log rates produced by your

 Fortinet Fortigate firewalls.
-For more information, see Allocate Log Storage for Cortex XDR.
+For more information, see Manage Your Log Storage within Cortex XDR.

 Configure the log device that receives Fortinet Fortigate

-firewall logs to forward syslog events to the syslog collector.
+firewall logs to forward syslog events to the syslog collector in

 Configure your firewall policy to log all traffic and forward

-the traffic logs to the syslog collector.
-By logging all traffic,
+the traffic logs to the syslog collector in a CEF format.
+By logging

 Fortigate firewall logs.
 For more information on setting up Log